Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/README.md

 4. Install dependencies using `pip install -r requirements.txt`
 5. Run the case analyzer using `python cold_case_analyzer/main.py`

-\* Also, it is still necessary to include a separate column with the "Quote"/the Choice of Law section of the original case text.
-We aim to make this column obsolete eventually, but right now it is still needed.
+\* Disclaimer note: It is still necessary to include a separate column with the "Quote"/the Choice of Law section of the original case text.
+We aim to make this column obsolete soon.

 ## Data

 ### Court Cases
-For developing the Case Analyzer, we used Swiss Court Decisions in the first iteration.
-Here is an overview for the cases used:
+To develop the Case Analyzer, we used Swiss Court Decisions in the first iteration.
+Here is an overview of the cases used:

 | **Nr.** | **Title** | **Year** | **Language** |
 | :-- | :-- | :-- | :-- |